fbpx

 DIY Macrame Keychain Tutorial

-We are big fans of macrame crafts around here.
-Making projects out of macrame can really connect you to your younger self where you might have made friendship bracelets at camp or during a lazy summer day.
+We are big fans of macrame crafts (check out these Christmas ornaments and wind chimes) because we feel like making projects out of macrame can really connect you to your younger self where you might have made friendship bracelets at camp or during a lazy summer day.
 Lots of the knots and techniques used to make things out of macrame are the same or similar to those of friendship bracelets or lanyards but the results are a bit more chic and adult!

 So, since the weather is starting to warm up, it’s the perfect time to tap into your inner-friendship-bracelet-maker and try out a simple macrame craft to get your feet wet in the method, and our personalized macrame key chains are just the thing!
 Keep reading for the tutorial!